 A lot of people wonder why the Beatles are called the Beatles.
 It’s not generally considered a great name.
 I decided to answer that question in my own little way.
 I should reiterate: none of this is true.

 When he was 10 years old, Paul McCartney lived in a single-family home in Liverpool.
 He loved to play in his backyard and unsurprisingly, usually made music there.
 He would gather whatever things he could find and turn them into instruments.
 He made instruments out of buckets, or just by beating sticks together, etc. He even made string instruments out of rubber bands and cardboard boxes.
+Once, he supposedly used a horticultural light that was used for an indoor garden and somehow made that play music.

 He would often get his friends together and pretend to be in a band with their makeshift instruments.
 Their sound back in that day was not great.
 They wrote weird songs no one would ever sing at karaoke and their neighbors were always complaining and one of them in particular had a huge problem with Paul and his friends’ little band.
 He complained about it a lot at home and his son overheard.